 Among marketers’ greatest obstacles to personalization is tracking throughout the customer journey with an overwhelming amount of available data.
-When faced with it, often the result is an impersonal post-click experience.
+When faced with it, often the result is an impersonal post-click landing page.

 Matching online experiences post-click

-When it comes to online experiences, for users, there are two main types: the pre-click experience and the post click experience.
+When it comes to online experiences, for users, there are two main types: the pre-click experience and the post click landing page.

 - The pre-click experience describes an internet user’s experience before the click.
 That includes: the targeting of an advertisement, its branding, colors, media, copy, the platform its run on, and myriad other elements that contribute to getting them to click.

-- The post-click experience describes an internet user’s experience after the click.
+- The post-click landing page describes an internet user’s experience after the click.
 That includes: post-click landing page personalization, message match, branding, colors, form length, media, ‘thank you’ page, and more.

 Thus far, the pre-click experience has received a majority of attention from marketers.
 Email and banner ads are often the most personalized elements of a campaign, while post-click landing pages are only personalized by a measly 37% of marketers:

 This illustrates a major gap in personalization.
 While many marketers focus on driving click-throughs to post-click landing pages, the personalization ends there.
 For the user, though, it doesn’t.